AntoinePassemiers/ArchMM/README.md

 - Numpy (>= 1.6.1)
 - Scipy
 - Theano
-- Cython

 ### User installation

-Compile the project using Cython :
+Install the package :
 ```
-python setup.py build_ext --inplace
+python setup.py install
 ```
-Next you may have to add an __init__.py file at the root of your build folder : otherwise the library can not be found by the interpreter.
+If you have Cython, the C files will re-generated before to be compiled.